yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 ## Get started with pg_recvlogical

-`pg_recvlogical` is a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
+pg_recvlogical is a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
 It is specifically used to receive changes from the database using logical replication slots.

-YugabyteDB provides the `pg_recvlogical` binary in the `<yugabyte-db-dir>/postgres/bin/` directory, which is inherited and based on `PostgreSQL-11.2`.
-Although PostgreSQL also offers a `pg_recvlogical` binary, users are strongly advised to use the YugabyteDB version to avoid compatibility issues due to `PostgreSQL` version.
+YugabyteDB provides the pg_recvlogical binary in the `<yugabyte-db-dir>/postgres/bin/` directory, which is inherited and based on PostgreSQL 11.2.
+Although PostgreSQL also offers a pg_recvlogical binary, you are strongly advised to use the YugabyteDB version to avoid compatibility issues.

 ### Set up pg_recvlogical